On the weight distribution of the cosets of MDS codes

+The new version of the formula seems to be more structured and more convenient for applying than the original one, also it requires less calculations, see Remarks \ref{rem3:comp} and \ref{rem4:comp} for detail.

-The new version \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega} of the formula allows us to consider effectively specific cases of the weight distribution of the cosets of $[n,k,d]_{q}$ MDS codes, see Section~\ref{sec_spec}.
-We consider separately cosets of weights $W$ with $W=1$, $2\le W\le \left\lfloor(d-1)/2\right\rfloor$, $\left\lfloor(d+1)/2\right\rfloor\le W\le d-3$, $W=d-2$, $W=d-1$.
-For each of these $W$ or regions of $W$ we obtain special relations more simple than \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega}.
-For the weight 1 and weight $d-1$ cosets we obtain formulas of the weight distributions depending only on code parameters $n,d,q$.
-This means that \emph{all the MDS code cosets of weight $1$ \emph{(}as well as $d-1$\emph{)} have the same weight distribution}.
-The weight $d-2$ cosets may have non-identical weight distributions; in this case, the distributions, as we prove, are symmetrical in some sense.
+Using the new version \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega}, we consider separately cosets of weights $W$ with $W=1,d-1,d-2$, and $2\le W\le \lfloor(d-1)/2\rfloor$.
+Such a consideration is absent in the literature, as far as it is known to the authors.
+For each of these $W$ or regions of $W$ we obtain special relations simpler than \eqref{eq1_BonGenTransf}, \eqref{eq1_Omega}.
+In turn, the results of Section \ref{sec_spec} are widely used in Sections \ref{sec_wd2}--\ref{sec_multip}.

+For the cosets of weights $W=1$ and $W=d-1$ of an $[n,k,d]_q$ MDS code, we \emph{obtain formulas of the weight distributions depending only on the code parameters $n,d,q$.} These formulas are a new and useful result.
+In particular, they prove that all the MDS code cosets of weight $1$ (as well as $d-1$) have the same weight distribution, see Corollary \ref{cor4:W1d-1}.
+The obtained weight distribution of the weight $d-1$ cosets is the base of new results on multiple coverings and deep holes, see Section~\ref{sec_multip}.

+The weight $d-2$ cosets may have different weight distributions; in this case, the distributions, as we prove, are symmetrical in some sense.